kaschnit/Chip8ts/README.md

 Currently only running the display in a web browser is supported.

+To try the latest version on the `main` branch navigate to https://kaschnit.github.io/chip8ts/build/web/.

 ## Developement
 Before doing anything, you will need to run `yarn install`.